 Sit back and relax as you enjoy the peace and quiet of the endless bulb fields around Keukenhof in an electrically-propelled boat, or special whisper boats, which travel through the beautiful flower bulb landscape in virtual silence during a 45-minute trip.
 Purchase your ticket on the day of travel at the mill in the park.

 Join a guided tour around Keukenhof

 Discover the highlights on a tour of the awe-inspiring Keukenhof Gardens by local experts.
 During this hour-long tour you’ll learn all about the park’s history, different planting techniques, inspirational gardens, as well as the spectacular flower shows which help make the flower season one of the Netherlands’ most special events.
 Discover more about Keukenhof’s guided tours.

 Renting a bike is the perfect way to explore the flower strip at your own pace.
 You have four marked routes to choose - ranging from between 5km to 25km - all of which are well signposted, fairly flat and very safe.
 For the real green-fingered fanatics, there is also a longer ‘Bulb Route’, a bum-numbing 35km.
 If you want to rent a bike when you get there, simply head to Rent-a-Bike van Dam at the main entrance of Keukenhof Gardens.

 Take a hike on a sunny day

 The Wandelnetwerk Bollenstreek is a network of marked hiking routes which run throughout the Flower Strip region.
 A truly unique way to see the incredible blooms, to set off simply follow the signposts past green pastures and colourful bulb fields and you’ll soon be savouring the jaw-dropping views from atop wooden stiles and navigating waterways on pulley-operated ferries.
-Free maps are available at the local Visitor Information Centres.
+Free maps are available at the local Visitor Centres.

 Pick your own tulips